sourcefuse/terraform-aws-arc-network/README.md

 ```

 ## Configuring your VPN Client

 Please reference the [AWS Documentation](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/cvpn-working-endpoint-export.html) on how to configure the client
 once the VPN has been configured in AWS.

+The pki keys and certificates can be obtained from the respective SSM parameters and can be used
+to generate client certificate for mutual authentication using easy-rsa.

+You shall need to copy the ca cert and ca key to:

+/path/etc/pki/ca.crt

+and

+/path/etc/pki/private/ca.key

+respectively to use the ca certificate and key generated in this module for mutual auth.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements